metonym/svelvg/README.md

 The `glob` value represents the relative path to the folder containing SVG files inside `node_modules/`.

-For example, say you have [bootstrap-icons](https://github.com/twbs/icons) installed as a development dependency.
-The library contains icon SVG files in the "icons" folder.
+For example, say you have [bootstrap-icons](https://github.com/twbs/icons) installed as a development dependency, which contains icon SVG files in the "icons" folder.

-You could therefore run the following command to generate Svelte components:

 ```sh
 npx svelvg glob=bootstrap-icons/icons